 Floods are common natural disasters that can happen almost anywhere.
 Though some areas in flood plains may be more susceptible to harmful flooding, all homeowners should know what steps they can take to minimize the effects of a looming flood.
-Here are some tips on how to prepare yourself and your home for a flood:

 Fill water bottles with clean water for drinking, enough to last a few days, and fill bathtubs with water for washing clothes or flushing the toilet.
 Do not fill your bathtub up with water for drinking or bathing as it is possible that lead from the glaze in your bathtub to seep into the water stored in them.